MustachedRobot/core/README.md

         );
     }

-At each update of the plugin from the user (through composer), this file will be merged into the main project.
+At each update of the plugin from the user (through composer), this file will be copied into the main project (in the /public/assets/css/plugins/[plugin_name]/ folder) and will be loaded in the application.

 #### Images